IMRANDIL/Pdf_gen_React_JS/README.md

 2. Navigate to the project directory in your terminal.
 3. Run `npm install` to install the dependencies.
 4. Run `npm start` to start the development server.
-5. Open your browser and navigate to `http://localhost:3000` to view the application.
+5. Open your browser and navigate to [PDF Generator React JS Application](https://pdf-gen-react-js.vercel.app/) to view the application.

 ## Usage